NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/pan/index.rst

-Post Processing and Analysis (PPAN) is a small cluster comprised of over 130 Dell servers located in GFDL in Princeton, NJ.
-These systems have over one petabyte of disk storage and access to nearly 200 petabytes of archive storage.
-Combined with various generations of Intel processors, from Sandy Bridge to Coffee Lake, each has specifications that range from 48-512GB of memory and is designed to provide a system that can meet any user's demand.
+Post Processing and Analysis (PPAN) is a small cluster comprised of over 130 Dell servers located at GFDL in Princeton, NJ.
+These systems have multiple petabytes of disk storage and access to nearly 200 petabytes of archive storage.
+Combined with various generations of Intel processors, from Sandy Bridge to Ice Lake, each has specifications that range from 48-512GB of memory and are designed to provide a system that can meet most user demands.

 PPAN supports GFDL’s science community by providing a place to further analyze and interpret models generated on other HPC systems.
 This gives users a local